cfwelch/compositional_demographic_embeddings/README.md

 - [ ] Model training
 - [ ] Analysis

 **Note**: We were not able to share data directly due to licensing issues.
 However, the data we downloaded is available [here](https://www.reddit.com/r/datasets/comments/3bxlg7/i_have_every_publicly_available_reddit_comment/) and we have scripts to perform the extraction the same way as described in our paper.
 This repository contains generated JSON files containing fake data that the scripts can be tested on in the 'data' folder.
+These files contain fake authors with single letter names in `[a-z]`.

 ## Publication